Poland

 Portrait of a local user

-• 25-44 years old - main age
+• 25-44 years - prime age

-• 6 million - played from smartphones
+• 6 million play on smartphones

-• Hits: slots, live casinos, bets, poker
+• Hits: slots, live casino, betting, poker

 Taxation

-• Sports betting - 12% from turnover
+• Sports betting - 12% of turnover

 • Lotteries - 10% from ticket sales

-• Poker Wins - 25%
+• Poker Winnings - 25%

 Payments